 I first read the book over forty years ago and have long wanted to reread this seminal travel book that was Steinbeck's most read book.
 It recounts his three-month ten thousand-mile drive around the US in a camper in 1960 as he was approaching his sixtieth birthday.
 It is a fairly light-hearted search for America.
 Many of his observations could be made now.
-He was concerned about growing obesity and the dying of small towns, but mostly he is impressed by the wholesome and kind nature of most of the people he encounters.
+He was concerned about growing obesity, which he refers to as corpulence, and the dying of small towns, but mostly he is impressed by the wholesome and kind nature of most of the people he encounters.
 It was a most joyous adventure.
 All remains true and could be said of my many bike rides around the country, and why I supplement my international travel with two or three jaunts a year in the US.
 I am looking forward to a several day ride with Janina when I return.
 It will be a prep for our ride around France this summer.

 The conditions weren't ideal when I resumed this ride with the rain still coming down, but at least heat wasn't a factor.
 For the first time I was wearing my vest under my rain jacket.
 It had been cool enough the day before that I wore long pants and a sweater for the first time since stepping off the plane.
 Not only was the road wet, but there were patches of gas and oil to dodge along with the potholes.